tobeno/nestjs-thing/README.md

 # nestjs-thing

-A basic NestJS starter project with some defaults we use at [Limehome](https://www.limehome.com).
+A basic NestJS starter project with some defaults.

 Remember to replace `nestjs-thing` with a proper project name.
 To make you life easy, pick something in kebab-case.